“Imagine if winemakers were told that grape varietal had no impact on the flavor of wine?"

 ...and there is not much more genetic diversity found in the US.

-These commoditized varieties of barley were bred to meet the performance and flavor specifications of macro-malthouses and breweries...which is great for them...but leave brewers and distillers with little choice when it comes to unique and full-flavored malts that are reflective of our environment.
+These commoditized varieties of barley were bred to meet the performance and flavor specifications of monster malthouses and breweries...which is great for them...but leave brewers and distillers with little choice when it comes to unique and full-flavored malts that are reflective of our environment.

 Mecca Grade is an estate malthouse located on 1,000 irrigated acres in Madras, Oregon.
 Much like an estate vineyard and winery, our eighth-generation Oregon farming family grows and malts all of our own specialty grain.
 We grow only one variety of spring 2-row barley...Full Pint...which was bred by Oregon State University.
 Our estate malt made with Full Pint has an entirely unique, nutty, graham-cracker sweetness that is attributable to our farming practices, malting process, and yes, even terroir.